ChaoticAlexander/helldivers2-stratagem-activator/README.md

 ## Important Note

-Due to this executing keyboard input events, windows might falsly detect this as a wacatac trojan.
+For some reason windows might falsly detect this as a wacatac trojan.<br>
-Add the executable to the exceptions to remedy this.
+Add the executable to the exceptions to remedy this.<br>
 If you don't feel comfortable with the warning, you can go through the code and/or compile it yourself.

 ## Description